lornamariak/rust_projects/README.md

 5. Moving Avg: Exploring lists in Rust
 6. CSV web : a web interface to read and preview csvs
 7. Data Wrangler: a data wranfling script(mimics pandas behaviour)
+8. Summary Stats: get summary stats from a csv